-The Consumer Price Index (CPI-W) is published by the U.S. Department of Labor.
-Unum reserves the right to use some other similar measurement if the Department of Labor changes or stops publishing the CPI-W.
+The Consumer Price Index (CPI-U) is published by the U.S. Department of Labor.
+Unum reserves the right to use some other similar measurement if the Department of Labor changes or stops publishing the CPI-U.

-Indexing is only used to determine your percentage of lost earnings while you are disabled and working.
+Indexing is only used as a factor in the determination of the percentage of lost earnings while you are disabled and working and in the determination of gainful occupation.